kristenvaccaro/hci-seminar/index.md

 # Interactive Computing Seminar: Winter 2023

-This course provides an opportunity to meet other interactive computing researchers and get a sense of the work in this field.
+This course provides an opportunity to meet other interactive computing researchers and get a sense of the work in human-computer interaction and interactive computing.

 ## Schedule